theonethread/falkor-library/readme.md

 // Work In Progress
 ```

-The `falkor-library` project is a collection of DevOps tools written in strict ES6 TypeScript to be used with the **Falkor Framework**.
+The `falkor-library` project is a collection of devops terminal tools written in strict ES6 TypeScript to be used with the **Falkor Framework**.

 ## **Usage**